- Intrigued by Apple’s iOS apps? Learn how to build Natural Language Processing (NLP) iOS apps in this article

 - We can also get a confidence score of each language that the model thinks is present in the text.
 This is very useful when we have text in similar languages using language hypothesis

-Here is how you can identify the language of a text in just a few lines of code:
+Here is how in Swift, you can identify the language of a text in just a few lines of code:

 This is what Swift tells us on running the above code: